Martha-KW/Best-Buy2-0/README.md

 CLI menu.
 - **Unit Tests:** Thorough test coverage using `pytest` for all core components.

+- **Shopping Cart introduced:** Promotions are now also applied when products added in several CLI operations to the cart.
 ## License

 This project is licensed under the MIT License.